Manage Your axe Developer Hub Projects

 Projects Page

 The projects page contains all of your axe Developer Hub projects.
-There are columns for the project name, when the project was created (in relative time), when your test suite was last run (in relative time), and actions that you can perform on each project.
-You can page between multiple project pages.
+There are columns for the project name, when your test suite was last run, and actions that you can perform on each project.

 Project Actions